About the course

 We are looking for passionate, exceptional individuals who want to truly inspire future generations.
 If you are a practical learner who likes to roll their sleeves up and get stuck in, then this is the course for you!
 Our trainees spend on average 40 more days in the classroom than other University based routes, meaning you are better prepared for your NQT year.
-Our continued 100% employability rate reflects this.
 If you are an ambitious, creative learner and want to discover your true potential to be an inspirational primary teacher then you are the person for us!

 Successful applicants will be subject to an enhanced DBS and other safeguarding checks.

 Please be aware that central training is in Lincoln, so if you live outside of this region you will need to travel to training.
-However, we do encourage trainees to car share where possible.
+However, we do encourage trainees to car share where possible to save costs.

 About the training provider

-The Lincolnshire Schools ITT Partnership work with a range of schools.
+The Lincolnshire Schools ITT Partnership work with a range of schools within the local area.

-We passionately believe that the best place to train to be a teacher is in a school (it seems obvious!), so we work with like minded professionals to ensure that trainees receive the BEST in school training, to ensure they are fully prepared to be an amazing teacher.
+We strongly believe that the best place to train to be a teacher is in a school (it seems obvious!), so we work with local schools to ensure that our trainees receive the BEST in school training, to ensure they are fully prepared to be an amazing teacher.
 We will guarantee that each of your placements will be in your local area, as having a work life balance and time with your family matters to us.

-The diversity of our partnership of schools can offer you many different experiences: working in a special school, small rural primary schools, large inner city primary schools and junior and infant schools.
+The diversity of our partnership of schools can offer you many different experiences: working in small rural primary schools, large inner city primary schools and junior and infant schools.
 Previous trainees have stated that they feel very well supported and extremely well prepared for their NQT year, as a result of the range of experiences and training they undertake; see testimonials here: https://www.eoettc.com/about-us/testimonials

 Training with disabilities and other needs

-After recruitment, we ask trainees to complete a ‘Fitness to teach’ Questionnaire which asks if any adjustments are required.
+After recruitment, we ask trainees to complete a ‘Fitness to Teach’ questionnaire which asks if any adjustments are required.
 A ‘Wellbeing Plan’ will then be created which is bespoke to your needs; this will be regularly reviewed.
 We will then work closely with the trainee to make adjustments where we possibly can (for example, PowerPoint presentations in advance or printed on coloured paper).